TheoAnastasiadis/api-router-abstraction/readme.md

 ### Alt

-Function `a` or `alt` will arrange validators in parallel.
+The function `a` or `alt` will arrange validators in parallel.
 For example

 ```typescript
 c({